jelenabozek/NormativeModelling/README.md

 ## Installation instructions

+The code requires R version 3.6.1 with the following packages:
+ - gamlss
+ - MASS
+ - nlme
+ - parallel

-The code requires R version ???? and python version 3 with the following python packages:
+The code requires Python version 3 with the following packages:
  - pyreadr
  - scipy
  - numpy